Hanjin: History

 Hanjin started at the end of World War II, in November 1945.
 Early on, its biggest customer was the U.S. Army, providing the transportation of material to both Korea and Vietnam.
-The company signed a major contract with the US 8th Army in November 1956, and another contract in March 1966, with all of the U.S. armed forces in Vietnam, including the Army, Navy, and Air Force with cumulative profits reaching at the $150 million dollars mark over a 5 year period [1966-1971].
+The company signed a major contract with the US 8th Army in November 1956, and another contract in March 1966, with all of the U.S. armed forces in Vietnam, including the Army, Navy, and Air Force with cumulative profits reaching at the $150 million mark over a 5-year period [1966-1971].
 In November 1969, Hanjin made its entry into the containerized shipping business signing a deal with Sea-Land Service, Inc. Hanjin during that same time period [March 1, 1969] had taken over the "loss-making" state-owned Korean Air Corporation.
 In September 1970, the company opened its first container yard at the port of Busan.

 The late 1970s saw a major push into the Middle East with contracts signed to Kuwait at the port of Shuwaik (September 1977), Saudi Arabia at the port of Dammam (March 1979), and at the port of Jeddah (May 1980).